particle-iot/docs/src/content/getting-started/cloud/ota-updates.md

 ### Scalable

 Particle provides your team with tools as part of the Device Cloud that give you full control and flexibility in how OTA updates are delivered to your fleet.
-Particle offers different OTA tools that are appropriate at different phases of fleet growth.
+Particle offers different OTA tools that are appropriate at different phases of fleet basic.

 #### Prototyping